Logo

 1) Keep Detailed Records

-• Log the naira valuation and any relevant fees on the exact date of each movement.
+• Log naira valuations and any applicable fees on the exact date the transaction occurred.

 2) Claim Deductions That Are Allowed

-• Record eligible mining costs, including equipment and energy for financing operations.
+• Keep documentation for eligible mining or operating costs, including equipment and energy used for eligible activities.

-• Include exchange and wallet fees that relate directly to your transactions.
+• Record exchange and wallet fees that directly relate to taxable transactions.

-• Account for professional advisory costs where they relate to compliance work.
+• Where permitted, keep records for professional advisory costs connected to compliance.

-• Use realized losses to offset gains where the rules permit.
+• Use realized losses to offset gains only where the applicable rules allow it.

 3) Use Available Exemptions

-• Apply the ₦10,000 annual CGT allowance available to individuals.
+• Apply the ₦10,000 annual CGT allowance available to individuals, subject to the conditions for claiming it.

 • Where applicable, small-company relief may apply if turnover is below ₦100,000,000.